 Popular wedding destinations include; Santorini, Ibiza, France and Italy but with the pound being weak right now, there’s some destinations where your money will go further, such as Mexico.

 Ensure you understand the best options to get you and your guests out to your desired destination, some locations may have limited or expensive flights which might not prove suitable.

 If you can be flexible on timings, this will help with your budget.
 For instance, wedding accommodation during peak summer months can cost two or three times more than travelling out of season.
 Therefore it pays to research your destination in advance, to ensure you’re benefitting from the perks of getting married abroad.

 If you’re keen to elope during the British summer, then possibly look at overseas wedding destinations that are out of peak season during this time.
-The Caribbean and Miami for instance can be cheaper between July to October, where you can bag some great bargains.
-However, this comes with the risk of potential hurricanes and unpredictable weather, so it’s a case of weighing up the pros and cons.
+The Caribbean and Miami for instance can be cheaper between July to October.
+Or, simply opt for a midweek wedding, many venues, suppliers and resorts will hold a premium across desirable weekends.

 Keep your guestlist concise

 It goes without saying, the lower the number of guests, the less your wedding will cost.
 Catering for your guests will be on a price per head basis but you should also keep in mind a wedding space suitable for 30 guests could cost dramatically less than a terrace to accommodate 75.
 Ensure your guestlist includes who you really want by your side on your big day not who expects to receive an invite.